-As a single male you have to expect and accept this sort of thing to happen.
-Although at first it is a bit uncomfortable it gets easier.
-To be honest if Lexie had a friend who lived with her dad and wanted to stay overnight, I too would be more dubious than if she wanted to stay at the same girls house but she lived with her mum.
+As a single male, you have to expect and accept this sort of thing to happen.
+Although at first, it is a bit uncomfortable it gets easier.
+To be honest, if Lexie had a friend who lived with her dad and wanted to stay overnight, I too would be more dubious than if she wanted to stay at the same girl’s house but she lived with her mum.
 (Sad isn’t it?).
-On that note if the hotel staff had questioned me that day instead of Mr X I would have accepted it.
+On that note, if the hotel staff had questioned me that day instead of Mr X I would have accepted it.
 All it took was to show some proof and we would have been on our way safe in the knowledge that they had acted in my eyes as responsibly.
-I would have been comforted to know that the hotel we were at are alert and keeping children safe.
+I would have been comforted to know that the hotel we were at is alert and keeping children safe.

 Would the hotel have questioned a mum and her girl in exactly the same circumstances?
 Of course not, This is dangerous because there are female predators after all.
 However let us be clear that hotel could easily have just prevented a child being molested, abused, sold or killed.
 The news would have been completely different and people would be asking why the staff had not asked an adult and his 13-year-old daughter the simple questions.
 Surly it is worth risking a few potentially embarrassing situations than having to live with not questioning a situation and something awful happening.